abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/aws-batch.md

 ### IAM User Permissions

 To use the Tower Forge feature, Tower requires an IAM user with the permissions listed in this [policy file](https://github.com/seqeralabs/nf-tower-aws/blob/master/forge/forge-policy.json).
-These permissions are more permissive that the ones required to only launch a pipeline as Tower needs to create AWS resources on your behalf.
+These permissions are more permissive than those required to only launch a pipeline as Tower needs to create AWS resources on your behalf.

 The steps below will guide you through the creation a new IAM user for Tower and attach the required policy for the newly created user.